-The following windows should then appear: The "Camera" window provides information on the commands used to control the EMCCD, which are sent to the SDSU controller.
+The following windows should then appear: The "Camera" window provides information on the commands used to control the CCD, which are sent to the SDSU controller.
 The "Filesave" window provides information on the commands used to define the quantity of data to be expected, which are sent to the SDSU-PCI card in the rack PC.
 The java-based GUI (known as udriver) sends the xml documents containing the camera and filesave parameters to the SDSU controller and PCI card via the http protocol.
-Note that if you have to shut the system down for some reason, you should always press ctrl-c in the filesave window before the camera window, otherwise you might need to reboot the rack PC to get the system running again.
+Note that if you have to shut the system down for some reason, you should try to remember to kill udriver first so that the current settings are saved.

 You can then type any of the pipeline reduction commands, e.g. rtplot.
 In order to run the system whilst observing, it is necessary to access the data on the rack PC over the server.
 To do this, open an xterminal on the rack PC and type: